-At UCD, the educational environment is designed to stimulate students through flexible teaching and learning practices.
+Here at UCD, we provide a supportive community, where everyone is enabled to achieve their full potential.
+The educational environment is designed to stimulate students through flexible teaching and learning practices.
+The range of subject choice and expertise offered in UCD is unrivalled in Ireland.
 Our faculty bring their research and their scholarship into the classroom so that our undergraduates can engage with the most up-to-date knowledge.
 Recognising the pace of change in the world in which we live, we are constantly updating our curriculum content and structures so that our students get the best education.
+Our campus-based approach provides our students with the opportunity to explore a range of other interests, in sport or through student societies, recognising that critical life skills are gained through peer interaction and personal exploration.

-UCD is Ireland's Global University, with over 8,500 students from 130 countries on campus.
+UCD is Ireland's Global University, with over 8,500 students from 145 countries on campus.
 Our students can take advantage of an international experience that prepares them to take their place in the increasingly global society in which they will live and work.

 Your university experience is a journey of academic and personal discovery.
 I invite you to learn as much as you can about the UCD experience: the societies and sports, the events, the facilities and our great campus.
-And, I look forward to welcoming you to Belfield and into our vibrant and embracing community.
+I look forward to welcoming you to Belfield and into our vibrant and embracing community.

-FÁILTE ÓN UACHTARÁN
+FÁILTE ÓN UACHTARÁN GNÍOMHACH